Efficient Relation-aware Neighborhood Aggregation in Graph Neural Networks via Tensor Decomposition: Results

 Our empirical results on FB15k-237 and WN18RR with and without using CP decomposition for model compression are demonstrated in Table \ref{tab:cpComp}.
-The number of Embedding Free Parameters (\#EFP) indicates the number of free parameters of the embedding matrices for entities and relations, and the number of Nonembedding Free Parameters (\#NFP) indicates the total number of all other free parameters of the model.
+The number of Embedding Free Parameters (\#EFP) indicates the number of free parameters of the embedding matrices for entities and relations.
+The number of Nonembedding Free Parameters (\#NFP) indicates the total number of all other free parameters of the model.
+We show more experimental results of the effectiveness of using CP decomposition for regularization in the Appendix \ref{appendix:experiments}.

-Using low-rank decomposition of the core tensor by CP decomposition has significantly decreased the free parameters of TGCN encoder on both datasets, so we can ignore them, and only the parameters of the decoder remain.
+Using low-rank decomposition of the core tensor by CP decomposition has significantly decreased the free parameters of TGCN encoder on both datasets.
+Thus they can be ignored and only the parameters of the decoder remain.

-The performance gap with and without using CP decomposition on FB15k-237 is minor, while it is more evident on WN18RR.
-We conjecture that the performance decrease using CP decomposition might result from too much parameter sharing through relations.
+The performance gap between using CP decomposition and not using it on FB15k-237 is minor, whereas it is more evident on WN18RR.
+We conjecture that the decrease in performance when employing CP decomposition might be attributed to excessive parameter sharing through relations.
 The diversity of relations in WN18RR is considerably lower than in FB15k-237.
-Therefore, when we make a low-rank approximation of the core tensor, the transformations applied to neighbors are more alike, leading to overlapping projection spaces.
-A higher number of relations relieves this overlapping and the results on FB15k-237 show the performance difference is not considerable.
+Therefore, when making a low-rank approximation of the core tensor, the transformations applied to neighbors become more similar, resulting in overlapping projection spaces.
+A higher number of relations alleviates this overlap, and the results on FB15k-237 indicate that the performance difference is not considerable.

-We can see in Table \ref{tab:cpComp} that in the case of using DisMult Decoder, \#NFP is lower than 0.1M.
-Importantly, TGCN has improved DistMult performance by $39\%$ on FB15k-237 and $2\%$ on WN18RR.
+It can be seen in Table \ref{tab:cpComp} that in the case of using DisMult Decoder, \#NFP is lower than 0.1M.
+Importantly, TGCN has improved DistMult performance on FB15k-237 and WN18RR.
 This considerable performance increase is attained by a negligible number of extra parameters, which proves the effectiveness of TGCN as a general encoder.